Early Treatment is Best to Relieve Hemorrhoid Symptoms

 Surgical treatment for advanced hemorrhoids

-For some patients with advanced hemorrhoids, or for those whose hemorrhoids don’t respond to office-based treatments, surgical intervention, such as the options mentioned below, may be necessary.
+For patients with advanced hemorrhoids that cause frequent pain and bleeding or for those whose hemorrhoids don’t respond to office-based treatments, surgical intervention may be necessary.
+Surgical treatments include:

 Procedure for prolapse and hemorrhoids (PPH)

 PPH is a procedure for the treatment of advanced hemorrhoids that protrude through the anus.
-PPH lifts the tissue and restores it to its original position, also interrupting blood flow to the hemorrhoids, which then shrink within a few weeks.
+PPH lifts the tissue and restores it to its original position.
+It also interrupts blood flow to the hemorrhoids, which shrink within a few weeks.

 Hemorrhoidal artery ligation (HAL)

-Using Doppler (ultrasound) guidance, HAL involves cutting off the blood supply to the hemorrhoidal “cushions” to decrease the pressure inside them.
-This procedure is safe and effective for certain grades of hemorrhoids.
+Using Doppler (ultrasound) guidance, HAL cuts the blood supply to the hemorrhoidal “cushions” to decrease the pressure inside them.
+This procedure is safe and effective for specific grades of hemorrhoids.

 Excisional hemorrhoidectomy

-This approach involves surgically removing the hemorrhoidal tissue, while avoiding injury to the underlying sphincter muscle.
+This approach surgically removes the hemorrhoidal tissue while avoiding injury to the underlying sphincter muscle.

-You don’t have to live with the pain of hemorrhoids, or die of embarrassment talking to your doctor about them.
-Call 888-847-8823 to schedule a consultation with a Virtua colorectal surgeon.
+You don’t have to live with the pain of hemorrhoids or die of embarrassment talking to your doctor about them.
+Find a Virtua colorectal surgeon near you and schedule an appointment.